Wisconsin police chief overseeing school shooting probe is named to Seattle job

 Barnes did not mention the shooting in the statement from Harrell’s office.
 “My family and I are excited about the opportunity to integrate into Seattle’s vibrant community, known for its diversity, innovation and resilience,” Barnes said.

-Barnes has long been rumored to be looking to leave the job in Madison, which has a population of about 280,000.
-Just seven months into the position, he told the news outlet Isthmus that despite the rumors he was in the job “for the long haul.”
+Barnes had long been rumored to be looking to leave the job in Madison, which has a population of about 280,000.
+Seven months into the position, he told the news outlet Isthmus that despite the rumors he was in the job “for the long haul.”
 Barnes’ three children and wife continued to live in Illinois, where he previously worked, while he rented an apartment in Madison, Isthmus reported.

-Barnes has taken center stage responding to the school shooting, but with mixed results.
+Barnes has taken center stage responding to the school shooting with mixed results.
 His department initially reported that five people had been killed.

 Barnes also said at a news conference that the first 911 call came from a second-grade student.
 A day later, Barnes said it had in fact come from a second-grade teacher.